Content on this page was generated by AI and has not been manually reviewed.

 Do I need a desktop VPN if I use the Chrome extension?

 Not necessarily.
 The Chrome extension provides browser-level protection, which works well for many users.
 If you want system-wide protection, you might prefer a full desktop VPN client in addition to or instead of the browser extension.
-Urban vpn browser extension
+Disable microsoft edge vpn: how to turn off Edge Secure Network, why it matters, and best alternatives 2026

 Can ZenMate be used on devices other than Chrome?